Alexter-progs/PhoneBook/README.md

 Also to improve my skills at Java and learn something new.
 And as the first work that can be shown on the interview.

-This application generate PDF file with a few title pages and table that stores information about employees.
+This application generates PDF file with a few title pages and table that stores information about employees.